Hank Aguirre: Final playing years

+Coaching

 Aguirre spent three years (1972–74) as a coach for the Cubs.
 He was initially hired as the team's bench coach, tasked with serving as an intermediary between irascible manager Leo Durocher, his players and the Chicago media.
 The post was created in the aftermath of a player revolt against Durocher in 1971.
 After Durocher's firing in July 1972, Aguirre continued on the Cubs' staff as bullpen coach (1973) and pitching coach (1974).
 He managed in the Oakland Athletics' organization in 1975–76.
+He managed the Tucson Toros in 1975, with a second place finish in the Triple-A Pacific Coast League at 72–71.

 Batting

 Aguirre had a reputation as one of baseball's worst-hitting pitchers.
 He had an .085 lifetime average, going 33-for-388 at the plate, with no home runs, striking out 236 times while drawing 14 walks.